Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Experiments

-Another advantage of FA-VAE is its ability to create a more expressive and meaningful private latent representation of the images than $\beta$-VAE.
-To demonstrate this, we show the impact of arbitrarily modifying the 10 most relevant features.
-We select these based on the corresponding absolute values in the weight matrix $\Wm$, for both private latent variables: $\mathbf{z}\in\R^{1x100}$ for $\beta$-VAE, and $\mathbf{z}_{n,:}^{(O)}\in\R^{1x100}$.
-Then we randomly modify their values in the $[-20,20]$ interval.
+FA-VAE offers the advantage of creating a more expressive and meaningful embedded latent representation of images compared to $\beta$-VAE.
+To demonstrate it, the 10 most relevant features are arbitrarily modified to analyse their visual impact on the reconstructed image.
+The 10 most relevant characteristics were selected based on the absolute values in the weight matrix $\Wm$, for both embedded latent variables: $\mathbf{z}\in\R^{1x100}$ for $\beta$ -VAE and $\mathbf{z}_{n,:}^{(O)}\in\R^{1x100}$ for FA-VAE.
+These values were then randomly modified in the $[-20,20]$ interval.

-For $\beta$-VAE, in Fig. \ref{fig:bvae_latent} each row represents one of the 10 most relevant features.
-The $\mathbf{z}$ latent space shows that there are 3 features with visual interpretation.
-Blue rows show that we can control facial hair by increasing or decreasing its value.
-Besides, the green row shows an impact on the image's contrast.
-However, the remaining features do not present an explainable visual impact on the images.
+As shown in Fig. \ref{fig:bvae_latent}, for $\beta$-VAE, each row represents one of the 10 most relevant characteristics.
+The latent space $\mathbf{z}$ reveals that only three features have a visual interpretation.
+The blue rows show that facial hair can be controlled by increasing or decreasing its corresponding value.
+The green row also has an impact on the image contrast.
+However, the remaining features do not have a discernible visual impact on the images.

-Fig \ref{fig:img1} shows the same analysis over FA-VAE, revealing that FA-VAE's private latent space significantly outperforms $\beta$-VAE's in both explainability and cleanliness terms.
-9 out of the 10 most relevant features have a visual interpretation.
-For example, the golden marked latent features control the skin tone and the rotation of the face.
-The green rows contain the gender and the hairstyle, the blue row controls the background color between cold and warm, and, the gray marked latent features control the smiling.
-Moreover, we can see that the proposed model is capable of focusing on face information and filtering noisy backgrounds in the latent space.
+Figure \ref{fig:img1} presents an evaluation of FA-VAE that demonstrates its superiority over $\beta$-VAE in terms of both the interpretability and clarity of its embedded latent space.
+Among the 10 most relevant features identified, 9 are visually interpretable.
+For example, the golden-marked latent features control skin tone and facial rotation, the green rows determine gender and hairstyle, the blue row distinguishes between cold and warm background colours, and the grey-labelled latent features regulate smiling.
+Furthermore, the study shows that FA-VAE can effectively capture facial information while filtering out noisy backgrounds in the latent space.